-Will a claim affect my premium or my no-claim bonus?
+Will a claim affect my premium or my no claims discount?

-In most cases, if your insurer agrees that the accident was caused exclusively by the other driver, you will not be penalised even if you make a claim.
+In most cases, if your insurer agrees that the accident was caused exclusively by the other driver, you will not be penalized even if you make a claim.
 Check the specific conditions listed on your policy for circumstances when your no-claim discount will be affected.

 Compare car insurance providers with no claim discounts

 Will my car be repaired or written off?